bmurrtech/0-100-days-cloud-engineer/README.md

   - Check you ports again: `sudo ss -tupln`
   - Do you see port 80 listed now?
 Great, but the firewall is blocking it right now.
 You can test this by entering your server's IP address in a URL web browser, and nothing will load.
 Now, let's allow it.
   - Type: `sudo ufw allow 80/tcp` and hit `ENTER`
 - Now it's open!
 Check it by typing in the URL.
 It should load an Apache default page.
 Nice!
-You bypassed your own firewall, but your IP is still vunerable to hackers' pings.
+You bypassed your own firewall, but your IP is still vulnerable to hackers' pings.
 If you want to make your server IP *ping-proof* and practically invisible to hackers, you gotta change a UFW settings.
-Here's how (note: this will also make your server invisible to your own `ping` commands, but it is a good security practice to enable, nontheless):
+Here's how (note: this will also make your server invisible to your own `ping` commands, but it is a good security practice to enable, nonetheless):
   - Type `sudo nano /etc/ufw/before.rules`
   - Add just 1 line to the file.
 Toggle down to where you see the heading which reads, "# ok icmp codes for INPUT" and add the following line at the top: `-A ufw-before-input -p icmp--icmp-type echo-request -j DROP`
   - Next, hit CTRL + X then "y" then ENTER to save the configuration and this will make your IP address invisible to both you and hackers' ping attacks.
   - Next, you will need to reload UFW for the changes to take affect, type `sudo ufw reload` and then try to `ping -c 10 [your_server_IP]`
   - If you still see the IP, try to reboot your server, type `sudo reboot`
   - Re-login and try to ping your server again.
-If you get a "request timeout" message, then you have just turned your server invisible - just like Harry Potter's cloak of invisiblity, bro!
+If you get a "request timeout" message, then you have just turned your server invisible - just like Harry Potter's cloak of invisibility, bro!
 Those hacker squibs ain't gonna get up into your bee's wax now!

 ## Keep Your Server Updated
 - `apt-get dist-upgrade` or `apt-get upgrade` to run a system OS upgrade
 - `dpkg-reconfigure unattended-upgrade` to enable automatic updates

 > Problem: Enabling automatic updates is a good way to break things.
 In other words, not all updates are security-related and may break other apps with frequent automatic updates.
-Normally, this isn't a problem for, say, a homelab where it's okay to have downtime, but if you are a system admin at a company that requires 99.9% uptime, enabling unattended upgrades is sure to cause unwanted, un-planned downtime and service outages.
+Normally, this isn't a problem for, say, a homelab where it's okay to have downtime, but if you are a system admin at a company that requires 99.9% uptime, enabling unattended upgrades is sure to cause unwanted, unplanned downtime and service outages.
 Therefore, the best practice is to schedule maintenance times for important security updates.
 But if you are just running a homelab for personal use, then automatic updates is a nice feature to enable.

 ## Handle Files & Directories